rocketacademy/basics-blackjack/README.md

 - Sum up the card value for each player
 - Display the sums as output

+### Commit 3 Goal

 - Compare the cards and display one out of 3 outcomes: tie, blackjack win or highest hand win

-### Commit 3 Goal
+### Commit 4 Goal

 - Player can choose to hit or stand
 - Draw card for player
 - Add card to sum
+- Re-evaluate winning condition
+- Output the results

+### Commit 4 Goal

+- Add dealer hit or stand
+- Draw card for dealer
+- Add card to sum
+- Re-evaluate winning condition
--
+- Output the results